xarray-contrib/xarray.dev/src/posts/gpu-pipeline/index.md

 ## Introduction

 In large-scale geospatial AI and machine learning workflows, data loading is often the main bottleneck.
-Traditional pipelines rely on CPUs to transfer massive datasets from disk to GPU memory, consuming resources and limiting scalability and effective use of GPU resources.
+Traditional pipelines rely on CPUs to preprocess and transfer massive datasets from storage to GPU memory, consuming resources and limiting scalability and effective use of GPU resources.

-To tackle this issue, a team from the [National Center for Atmospheric Research (NSF-NCAR)](https://ncar.ucar.edu) and [Development Seed](https://developmentseed.org) with mentors from [NVIDIA](https://www.nvidia.com) participated in a GPU hackathon to demonstrate how AI/ML workflows in Earth system sciences can benefit from GPU-native workflows using tools such as Zarr, kvikIO, and DALI.
+To tackle this issue, a team from the [National Center for Atmospheric Research (NSF-NCAR)](https://ncar.ucar.edu) and [Development Seed](https://developmentseed.org) with mentors from [NVIDIA](https://www.nvidia.com) participated in a GPU hackathon to demonstrate how AI/ML workflows in Earth system sciences can benefit from GPU-native workflows using tools such as [Zarr](https://zarr.readthedocs.io/), [KvikIO](https://docs.rapids.ai/api/kvikio/stable/), and [DALI](https://developer.nvidia.com/dali).

 In this post, we share our hackathon experience, the integration strategies we explored, and the performance gains we achieved to highlight how modern tools can transform data-intensive workflows.